Online University—A Comprehensive Guide

 Don’t forget to consider value, either.
 Is it really worth it if you choose only a low-cost option but your career prospects don’t improve?

-Because so many students are using online education to make a career move or to build up their résumés, it’s perfectly valid to think about a degree as an investment in the future.
+Because so many students are seeking a career move or to build up their résumés, it’s perfectly valid to think about a degree as an investment in the future.
 And a low-cost education isn’t truly “affordable” if it doesn’t provide a return on that investment.

 Here are some other ways to think about cost in education: